mb1504/eesteclctampere_ws_22/README.md

 ## 2. Talking to botfather and getting your token

 - start conversation with https://t.me/botfather
-- make a copy of 'env-example.cfg' and rename it to 'env.cfg'
+- make a copy of `env-example.cfg` and rename it to `env.cfg`
-- 'env.cfg' is se to .gitignore so that we wont't publish our personal bot token by accident
+- `env.cfg` is se to .gitignore so that we wont't publish our personal bot token by accident
 -